 As fences may be given an extrusion, this allows for the creation of fences representing highly-granular areas, such as a specific shelf of a rack in a warehouse or distribution centre.

-This component is used to define the localization zones on the map for multiple locating technologies, such as Wi-Fi, UWB, RFID, and BLE.
+This component is used to define the localization zones on the map for multiple positioning technologies, such as Wi-Fi, UWB, RFID, and BLE.
 The main purpose of a zone is to handle the transformation between zone-local coordinates systems and global coordinates.
 Upon completion of installation and implementation of localization infrastructure at a facility, zones would need to be set up in the DeepHub based on localization techniques.

 The brain of the DeepHub resides with the DeepHub API.
 Anything that can be done through the DeepHub User Interface can also be done through the DeepHub’s central REST API.
 However, the API allows for a greater degree of control and flexibility.